H4HWV2011/msjarvis-public-docs/thesis/29-psychological-safeguards-and-pia.md

 - `truthverdict` fields from UltimateResponse (`correct_identity`, `correct_creator`, `relationship_clear`) validated against PostgreSQL `msjarvis` GBIM
 - BBB `barrier_stats` counters (`total_filtered`, `total_blocked`, `pass_rate`) from the 7-filter pipeline, including per-filter trigger rates
 - **`SteganographyDetection` trigger logs** — events where `zero_width_homoglyph_structural_v1` flagged content at `confidence: 1.0`, including input payload patterns and trigger frequency
+- **`jarvis_auth_service` access logs** — `/var/log/caddy/jarvis_redteam.log` entries showing role (`carrie_admin`, `hayden_test`), timestamp, and auth decision, for role-differentiated interaction pattern analysis
 - Phase 3 outputs from `jarvis-psychology-services` (severity classifications, crisis flags)
 - `psychological_rag_domain` `/search` usage patterns against the 968-item corpus
 - `confidence_decay` values from GBIM temporal metadata (Phase 5) for entities underlying psychological resource recommendations

 Automated, scheduled sampling and automated aggregation of `SteganographyDetection` trigger events into PIA pattern reports are identified as future work.

-**Analysis.** The PIA review examines recurring patterns in system behavior validated against PostgreSQL GBIM — recurring `truthverdict` violations, BBB 7-filter block-rate trends, identity-confusion patterns in TruthValidator outputs, adversarial steganographic injection attempt patterns (newly confirmable as of March 21), underuse of psychological guidance in sensitive interaction categories, and crisis indicator detection rates from Phase 3.
+**Analysis.** The PIA review examines recurring patterns in system behavior validated against PostgreSQL GBIM — recurring `truthverdict` violations, BBB 7-filter block-rate trends, identity-confusion patterns in TruthValidator outputs, adversarial steganographic injection attempt patterns (newly confirmable as of March 21), underuse of psychological guidance in sensitive interaction categories, crisis indicator detection rates from Phase 3, and role-differentiated access patterns from `jarvis_redteam.log` (e.g. whether `hayden_test` sessions surface different safeguard trigger patterns than `carrie_admin` sessions).
 Some classification of patterns is still heuristic; fully automated pattern-detection is identified as future work.
 Clinical frameworks such as DSM-style nosology inform human reviewers' judgments at this stage but are not implemented as automatic diagnostic pipelines.

 **Outputs and recommendations.** The PIA review loop produces structured written recommendations such as:

 - "Tighten identity phrasing constraints validated against PostgreSQL in crisis-related dialogues"
 - "Introduce explicit boundary statements for maternal metaphors"
 - "Increase Phase 3 severity threshold for economic-stress queries common in Appalachian community contexts"
-- "Add to psychological_rag corpus: rural grief resources validated against Fayette County community data from `jarvis-local-resources-db`"
+- "Add to `psychological_rag` corpus: rural grief resources validated against Fayette County community data from `jarvis-local-resources-db`"
 - "Review `confidence_decay` for DHHR mental health service entities (currently `needs_verification=TRUE`)"
 - "Audit `SteganographyDetection` trigger log for recurring payload patterns that may indicate targeted adversarial probing of the psychological safeguard boundary"
+- "Implement per-route RBAC to restrict `/chat_cancel_all` and destructive endpoints to `carrie_admin` only — current perimeter-only enforcement does not prevent `hayden_test` from reaching these routes"

 These are human-interpretable and require explicit operator action to implement — they do not automatically rewrite BBB parameters, judge instructions, or global mode policies.
 Machine-readable output format and automated propagation are identified as future work.

 ---

-## 29.6 Integration with Barriers, Modes, and Judge Components
+## 29.7 Integration with Barriers, Modes, and Judge Components

 In the current deployment, PIA recommendations can be applied to several confirmed control surfaces validated against PostgreSQL `msjarvis`, but application requires explicit operator action.